-- 3. Subjectivity.
+3. Subjectivity.

 The information in the data is objective: it is the same to all statisticians following the same procedure and obtaining that data.
 By contrast, the information used in the choice of prior is subjective: it reflects the experience/knowledge/beliefs of the statistician (or his client).
-This subjectivity persists into the posterior distribution after we use Bayes' Theorem: the entire analysis has been personalised, to suit the statistician (or his client). - 4.
-Decision Theory.
+This subjectivity persists into the posterior distribution after we use Bayes' Theorem: the entire analysis has been personalised, to suit the statistician (or his client).
+4. Decision Theory.

 The Bayesian formulation (or paradigm) combines well with the ideas of Decision Theory.
-For this important subject, see e.g. - D. V. LINDLEY, Making decisions, 2nd ed., Wiley, 1985.
+For this important subject, see e.g.

+D. V. LINDLEY, Making decisions, 2nd ed., Wiley, 1985.

 One context in which the Bayesian/decision-theoretic approach is useful is in business/finance/investment.
 Suppose one is faced with the need to take major business decisions - e.g., whether/where/when to drill for oil.
 Drilling is very expensive, and may well produce no return on the large investment of capital in the shape of exploitable oil reserves.
 But, commercially viable oil reserves can be profitably exploited - and necessarily have to be found by risky exploratory drilling.
 Nothing venture, nothing win.
+This area involves real options, or investment options; see e.g. [Math428], VI.6 Week 11.